scoulomb/home-assistant/2025-new-gen-setup/slzb/slzb-advanced/zigbee-ZS06-and-UFO-R11.md

 ## 🧰 What You Need

-- ZS06 Zigbee IR Blaster (Tuya-based)
+- ZS06 or UFO-R11 Zigbee IR Blaster (Tuya-based)
 - Home Assistant with Zigbee2MQTT integration
-- Atoll HD120 remote control
+- Original Atoll remote control (not a universal remote)
 - A stable 5V/1A–2.4A USB power supply (e.g., Belkin USB charger)
 - Access to Home Assistant at http://homeassistant.local:8123